-Exalted is literally made for the Psychopath, since the titular Exalted (usually the P Cs) were specifically made for the purpose of killing the Creators of the Universe - and succeeded, despite the fact that the Primordials could not die.
+Exalted is literally made for the Psychopath, since the titular Exalted (usually the PCs) were specifically made for the purpose of killing the Creators of the Universe - and succeeded, despite the fact that the Primordials could not die.
 Also, Min-Maxing is practically mandatory, since character creation uses a different point-buy system than the experience points used in-game.
 There's also a whole character class - the Eclipse Caste, and it's equivalents - who's special ability is the ability to learn to use the magic of other beings, which lends itself to meta-gaming and rules lawyering, to the point where they were forced to create a new keyword - "Native" - specifically to prevent some of the worst abuses.

 In massively multiplayer games, there exists the opportunity for higher level players to give lower level players gold and items the lower level players would not normally be able to acquire.
 From the era of MUDs on.

-World Of Warcraft twinks dominated Player Versus Player battlegrounds in the lower level brackets, often frustrating more "average" low level players.
+World of Warcraft twinks dominated Player Versus Player battlegrounds in the lower level brackets, often frustrating more "average" low level players.
 One famous twink had a dodge rating of 120% at level 10.
 Blizzard really ought to know better; Diablo II had level restrictions on enhancement items way back in the late '90s.

-Twinking in World Of Warcraft was eventually trumped in a patch which made battlegrounds give experience, so plays would eventually level out of their preferred bracket.
-That same patch also added the option ot turn off experience gain, but doing so results in being placed in an entirely separate bracket from other players of a similar level.
+Twinking in World of Warcraft was eventually trumped in a patch which made battlegrounds give experience, so plays would eventually level out of their preferred bracket.
+That same patch also added the option to turn off experience gain, but doing so results in being placed in an entirely separate bracket from other players of a similar level.
 So it's munchkins only vs. other munchkins and casual players vs. casual players.

 It also proved that there's not enough Twinks to fill a level bracket despite their original claims to the contrary as the queue times are insanely long and can take up to a day tofill up one group.